intel/tcf/doc/07-Architecture.rst

 Provisioning
 ============

-FIXME: describe better

-For targets which are capable of doing so, TCF supports a *Provisioning mode*, in which the target boots into a *Provisioning OS* (normally rooted in a network file system) which can be used to partition and install an OS into the permanent storage.
+For targets which are capable of doing so, TCF supports a *Provisioning mode*, in which the target boots into a *Provisioning OS* (normally rooted in a network file system to avoid depending on anything in the target) which can be used to partition and install an OS into the permanent storage.

 The most common setup is the target PXE-booting to the Provisioning OS but other variations are also possible.